PAESCAL-SciDAC5/task-notes-integration-to-E3SM/2022-2023_CondiDiag/2023_v2p/2023_v2p_notes.md

 ## 4.0 Preparation

-  To be on the safe side, change the module variable `dcapemx` in `zm_conv.F90` to local variable and dummy argument; add intent(in/out/inout) for various dummy arguments of `buoyan_dilute`.
+  To be on the safe side,
+  - change the module variable `dcapemx` in `zm_conv.F90` so that it becomes a local variable and adummy argument;
+  - add intent(in/out/inout) for various
+  dummy arguments of `buoyan_dilute`.

 ## 4.1 Xiaoliang's method of decomposing dCAPE